Non-critical equivariant L-values of modular abelian varieties: Proofs of the main results

 \begin{cor} Let $E$ be a $\Q$-curve without complex multiplication over a number field $K$ such that $L(E/K,s)$ is a product of $L$-functions of newforms of weight $2$.
+Then the weak form of Zagier's conjecture on $L(E/K,2)$ holds. \end{cor}

+We also get the following consequence on $L(E,3)$.
+Deninger predicted that for an elliptic curve $E/\Q$, the $L$-value $L(E,3)$ can be expressed in terms of certain double Eisenstein-Kronecker series evaluated at algebraic points of $E$ \cite{deninger:higher}.
+Goncharov proved this conjecture in \cite{goncharov:LE3} by explicitly computing the regulator map on $K_4(E)$ and applying Beilinson's theorem.
+Deninger's conjecture can be generalized to an elliptic curve over an arbitrary number field.
+Using Goncharov's techniques, we get the following result.

-Then the weak forms of Zagier's conjecture on $L(E/K,2)$ and Deninger's conjecture on $L(E/K,3)$ hold. \end{cor}
+\begin{cor} Let $E$ be a $\Q$-curve without complex multiplication over a number field $K$ such that $L(E/K,s)$ is a product of $L$-functions of newforms of weight $2$.
+Then the weak form of Deninger's conjecture on $L(E/K,3)$ holds. \end{cor}